arriemeijer-creator/AeroJAX/README.md

 ## Performance Characteristics

-Differentiable CFD-ML is designed for stable real-time performance across a wide range of resolutions, with simulation throughput largely independent of GUI rendering load due to the decoupled architecture.
+AeroJAX is designed for stable real-time performance across a wide range of resolutions, with simulation throughput largely independent of GUI rendering load due to the decoupled architecture.

 ### Typical CPU performance